Codeception/codeception.github.com/for/wordpress.md

 In the same manner features can be set up as functional tests.

-Methods defined in WPBrowser `WPBrowser`, `WPWebDriver` and `WPDb` modules can offer a base to implement the steps:
+Methods defined in WPBrowser `WPWebDriver` and `WPDb` modules can offer a base to implement the steps:

 ```php
 /**